irawinder/EpiSim/README.md

 	2. Download Processing 3
 	https://processing.org/download/

-	3. Download this repository (Click Clone or download > Download ZIP).
+	3. Download this repository (e.g. Click 'Code' > 'Download ZIP').

 	4. Unzip the files and preserve any files and folder structure